Virgil Donati: Early life and career

 Virgil Donati was born in Melbourne, Victoria of Italian descent.
 He got his first drumset at age 2.
 He started playing soon after with his father's showband, and kept on doing these shows until he was around 6 years old.
 At age 6 he started taking piano lessons.
 He joined his first major rock band and signed with his first major record label at the age of 15.
 The band was first called Cloud Nine, but was later renamed Taste, with whom he recorded 3 albums.
 Soon after at age 16, Donati left school focusing mainly on the drums, but also piano.
 At age 19 Donati travelled to the U.S. to study with Philly Joe Jones, and at Dick Groves School in Los Angeles.
 He also took lessons from snare drum specialist Murray Spivack and Rob Carson.

 Success and bands

 Donati returned to Australia at the age of 21.
 He then performed jazz with Allan Zavod and Brian Brown, and played with Peter Cupples' band.
 Before moving to Los Angeles, Donati furthered his success by performing with the likes of Tommy Emmanuel, Tina Arena, Jon Stevens and visiting international acts like Melissa Etheridge, Branford Marsalis, and Tribal Tech.
 Virgil also recorded and toured with his own bands Southern Sons, Loose Change and On The Virg.
-From the late 1990s and onwards Donati recorded and toured with acts like Derek Sherinian (with whom he formed the progressive fusion outfit 'Planet X') Steve Vai, Allan Holdsworth, Michel Polnareff and Soul SirkUS.
+From the late 1990s and onwards Donati recorded and toured with acts like Derek Sherinian (with whom he formed the progressive fusion outfit Planet X), Steve Vai, Allan Holdsworth, Panzerballett with NDR Bigband, Michel Polnareff and Soul SirkUS.
+He played for Asia in "The Heat of the Moment" tour in 2024.